 Beko washing machine error code E02/E2

-This is a not heating error when your appliance detects that a circuit is open.
+Beko washing machine error code E02/E2 indicates a problem with the heating system in your machine.
 As this may be a complicated issue connected to electrical components then it’s advisable to arrange for an appliance repair engineer to find the source of the problem and resolve it for you.